 Santa Maria Delle Scale

-In addition to the numerous churches in Ragusa, you will be able to see elegant and beautiful buildings, such as the Zacco Palace, which is located in Upper Ragusa and was built by Baron Melfi.
-Today the building is the seat of the Museum of Ragusan traditions.
+In addition to the numerous churches in Ragusa, you can see elegant and beautiful buildings, such as the Zacco Palace, located in Upper Ragusa and was built by Baron Melfi.
+Today the building is the seat of the Museum of Ragusan Traditions.